 Tsampa is the staple food in Tibet, and Tibetan people consume it three times a day.
 Typically, Tibetans grind parched barley into fine flour and mix it with salty Tibetan butter tea to create salty tsampa.
 You can also enjoy sweet tsampa by making porridge with meat, vegetables, and sugar.
 Due to its simple cooking process, it has become an instant food for Tibetans, especially for pilgrims trekking to Mount Kailash.

-Because Tsampa, in its unaltered state, is extremely chalky and powdery, Tibetans use a trick called Tsang-gam to eat it.
-According to this trick, you should avoid inhaling while eating Tsampa, failing which you might experience a bad choking fit.
+In its natural state, Tsampa is extremely chalky and powdery, so Tibetans use a trick called Tsang-gam to eat it.
+According to this trick, you should avoid inhaling while eating Tsampa, as failing to do so might lead to a choking fit.

-Tsampa too has been modernized and adapted to suit more refined palates.
-The kind of Tsampa you will find in Tibetan eateries is far removed from the original version.
-It is sweet and smooth and is accompanied by pickles, hot sauce or any other sauce of your choice.
-Nevertheless, it is still delicious and worth a try.
+Modernized versions of Tsampa have emerged to cater to more refined palates.
+The Tsampa you'll find in Tibetan eateries today is quite different from the original version.
+It is sweet and smooth and is often served with pickles, hot sauce, or other condiments of your choice.
+Nevertheless, it remains delicious and well worth a try.

 Air Dried Meat

 Air-dried meat is another special Tibetan food, popular in Tibet and typically made from beef and mutton.
 Tibetans often prepare air-dried meat at the end of the year when the temperature drops below freezing.
 Yak and sheep meat are cut into strips and then hung in dry, well-ventilated places.
 You must try air-dried meat for its purity and unique Tibetan taste.